trane-project/trane-cli/README.md

 conscious effort to the task.
 A score of five would mean you don't even have to think about the task because it has thoroughly soaked through all the various pathways involved in learning.

+If you want to verify your answer, you can show the answer associated with the current exercise, by running the `answer` command.
 Let say we give it a score of two out of five.
 You can do so by entering `score 2`.
-Let's assume that you also want to verify your answer.
-If there's an answer associated with it, you can show it by running the `answer` command:
+The score is saved, but it's not submitted until you move to the next question to let you make corrections.

 ```
 trane >> answer